Orange Tree - The Story Behind The Glass

 an encircling border, much like the one in the Morris Orange Tree tapestry detail (source: Public Domain).

-On the right is a detail of the Woodpecker tapestry designed by William Morris.
+Above, right: a detail of the Woodpecker tapestry designed by William Morris.
 1885.
-Public Domain.
+Public Domain. |

 Footnote: Good design never wanes.
 The popularity of the Orange Tree designs continues today, and can be found on cushion covers, wrapping paper, diaries, aprons, fabrics, scarves and so much more.